orra-dev/orra/examples/echo-js/README.md

 	try {
 		// Register the echo service with Orra await echoToolSvc.register({
-			description: 'A simple service that echoes back the first input value it receives.', schema
+			description: 'An echo provider that echoes back the first input value it receives.', schema
 		});